-BNG Bank's net interest margin has consistently been around 30 basis points to 40 basis points because the bank benefited from advantageous funding rates despite the recent volatility in financial markets.
-The prolonged decline in interest rates has weighed on the return on invested capital, further exacerbated by the negative market interest rates on short-term instruments.
+BNG Bank's net interest margin has consistently been around 30 basis points to 40 basis points because the bank benefited from advantageous funding rates.
+BNG Bank further improved its net interest result in 2017 thanks to attractive short-term funding rates in US\$ and long-term funding raised at an average weighted spread under the swap rate.
+However, the prolonged decline in interest rates has weighted on the return on invested capital, further exacerbated by the negative market interest rates on short-term instruments.

 Like most other specialised lenders, BNG Bank's costs are low relative to its total assets.
-The bank's cost-to-income ratio was around 12% in the first half of 2017.
+The bank's cost-to-income ratio was around 18% in 2017 including regulatory costs.

-These factors are reflected in the bank's Profitability score of ba2.
+These factors are reflected in the bank's Profitability score of ba1.